 Our full SEND Policy can be downloaded from the "Useful Download& list at the bottom of the page.

-At Fremington we strive to offer our children a wide range of support and interventions in the "Useful Download& list at the bottom of the page you will find an overview of our SEND provision and an overview of the training our staff have had.
+At Fremington we strive to offer our children a wide range of support and interventions in the "Useful Download& list at the bottom of the page you will find an overview of our school offer for SEND provision.

 The majority of all children’s needs are met through daily quality first teaching; this includes work which is carefully matched to a child’s ability to help support groups or individuals with SEND to ensure that they can access the full curriculum.
 The progress of every child is tracked across the curriculum along.
 A range of assessment tools are used including teacher observations, and these are formally recorded at least once termly.
 Teachers meet with parents termly to discuss pupil progress and will meet with pupils themselves to establish how they feel about the progress they are making.